SWIFTSATFR3/swiftsatfr3.github.io/content/authors/Viditkumar-Mansukhbahi-Malaviya/_index.md

 ---
 # Display name
-title: Rifat Bin Rashid
+title: Viditkumar Mansukhbahi Malaviya

 # Username (this should match the folder name)
 authors:
-- Rifat Bin Rashid
+- Viditkumar Mansukhbahi Malaviya

 #Author Names (alternative spellings etc)
 names:
-- Rifat Bin Rashid
+- Viditkumar Mansukhbahi Malaviya

 # Is this the primary user of the site?
 superuser: false